-told me that the deer \ used to come into his courtyard to the well. which he had been obliged to dig to supply his own family with water; and that the partridges had hardly strength to fly away when pursued.
-The lowest estimation of the loss of cattle in the province of Buenos Ayres alone, was taken at one million head.
-A proprietor at San Pedro had previously to these years 20,000 cattle; at the end not one remained.
-San Pedro is situated in the middle of the finest country: and even now abounds again with animals; yet, during the latter part of the "gran seco," live cattle were brought in vessels for the consumption of the inhabitants.
+tor at San Pedro had previously to these years 20,000 cattle; at the end not one remained.
+Pedro is situated in the middle of the finest country: and even now abounds again with animals: vet, during the latter part of the "gran seco," live cattle were brought in vessels for the consumption of the inhabitants.
 The animals roamed from their estancias, and, wandering far southward, were mingled together in such multitudes, that a government commission was sent from Buenos Avres to settle the disputes of the owners.
-Sir Woodbine Parish informed me of another and very curious source of dispute; the ground being so long dry, such quantities of dust were blown about, that in this open country the landmarks became obliterated, and people could not tell the limits of their estates.
+Sir Woodbine Parish informed me of another and very curious source of dispute: the ground being so long dry, such quantities of dust were blown about, that in this open country the landmarks became obliterated, and people could not tell the limits of their estates.

-I was informed by an eyewitness that the cattle in herds of thousands rushed into the Parana, and being exhausted by hunger they were unable to crawl up the muddy banks, and thus were drowned.
-The arm of the river which runs by San Pedro was so full of putrid carcases. that the master of a vessel told me that the smell rendered it quite impassable.
-Without doubt several hundred thousand animals thus perished in the river; their bodies when putrid were seen floating down the stream; and many in all probability were deposited in the estuary of the Plata.
-All the small rivers became highly saline, and this caused the death of vast numbers in particular spots; for when an animal drinks of such water it does not recover.
-Azara describes † the fury of the wild horses on a similar occasion, rushing into the marshes, those which arrived first being overwhelmed and crushed by those which followed.
-He adds that more than once he has seen the carcases of upwards of a thousand wild horses thus destroyed.
-I noticed that the smaller streams in the Pampas were paved with a breccia of bones, but this probably is the effect of a gradual increase, rather than of the destruction at any one period.
-Subsequently to the drought of 1827 to 1832, a very rainy season followed, which caused great floods.
-Hence it is almost certain that some thousands of the
+I was informed by an evewitness that the cattle in herds of thousands rushed into the Parana, and, being exhausted by hunger, they were unable to crawl up the muddy banks, and thus were drowned.
+The arm of the river which runs by San Pedro was so full of putrid carcasses, that the master of a vessel told me that the smell rendered it quite impassable.
+Without doubt, several hundred thousand animals thus perished in the river; their bodies. when putrid, were seen floating down the stream: and many, in all probability, were deposited in the estuary of the Plata.
+All the small rivers became highly saline, and this caused the death of vast numbers in particular spots; for when an animal drinks of such water it does not recover. describes\ the fury of the wild horses on a similar occasion, rushing into the marshes, those which arrived first being overwhelmed and crushed by those which followed.
+He adds, that more than once he has seen the carcasses of upwards of a thousand wild horses thus destroyed.
+I noticed that the smaller streams in the Pampas were paved with a breccia of bones, but this probably is the effect of a gradual increase rather than of the destruction at any one period.
+Subsequently to the drought of 1827 to '32, a very rainy season followed, which caused great floods.
+Hence it is almost certain that some thousands of the skeletons were buried by the deposits of the very next year. would be the opinion of a geologist, viewing such an enormous collection of bones, of all kinds of animals and of all ages, thus embedded in one thick earthy mass?
+Would be not attribute it to a flood having swept over the surface of the land, rather than to the common order of things ?\

-† "Travels," vol. i., p.
+\ Travels, vol. i., p.
 374.